-Marti J McCaleb, J.D., Middlebury College Service Building 213 Middlebury, VT 05753 802.443.2147 mmccaleb@middlebury.edu
+Butterfly Boire Middlebury College Service Building Middlebury, VT 05753 802.443.2147 bboire@middlebury.edu

 Anonymous Reporting

 Anonymous reports regarding the Middlebury, Vermont, campus can be made to the Addison County (Vermont) Crime Stoppers at the number below.
 Voluntary, confidential reporting of crimes for inclusion in the annual disclosure of crime statistics may be made to the Department of Public Safety at 802.443.5133.